 Tabulations for the United States and specified geographic areas in this report are by place of residence unless stated as by place of occurrence.
-Before 1970 resident mortality statistics for the United States included all deaths occurring in the 50 States and the District of Columbia, with deaths of "nonresidents of the United States" assigned to place of death.
+Before 1970 resident mortality statistics for the United States included all deaths occurring in the United States, with deaths of "nonresidents of the United States" assigned to place of death.
 "Deaths of nonresidents of the United States" refers to deaths that occur in the United States of nonresident aliens, nationals residing abroad, and residents of Puerto Rico, the Virgin Islands, and other possessions of the United States.
 Beginning with 1970 deaths of nonresidents of the United States are not included in tables by place of residence.